Bob-Group/bobgo-magento-extension/Readme.md

-# Magento 2 uAfrica Shipping Extension
+# Magento 2 BobGo Shipping Extension

 ## Introduction

-A complete guide to install Magento uAfrica Shipping extension in Magento 2.
+A complete guide to install Magento Bob Go Shipping extension in Magento 2.

 ## Features
->This extension allows you to get real-time shipping rates from BobGo shipping services and display them to your customers during checkout.
+>This extension allows you to get real-time shipping rates from Bob Go shipping services and display them to your customers during checkout.

->This extension also allows you to track shipments and get delivery status updates from BobGo shipping services.
+>This extension also allows you to track shipments and get delivery status updates from Bob Go shipping services.

-## How to install Magento 2 Bobgo Shipping Extension
+## How to install Magento 2 Bob Go Shipping Extension

 ### Option 1 (recommended): Install via composer